planetabhi/figma-variables/README.md

 ---

-## Structuring Collections
+## Methodology: The Four-Collection Framework
-Now, let's get to structuring your collections.
-We'll use four main collections, each with a specific purpose.
+The proposed framework categorizes variables into four collections, each serving distinct purposes

 ```
 ┌───────────────────┐